ChiaraGaldi/2D-Malafide/README.md

 Configuration files are provided in folder ```configs```.

-## Validation, explainability and other useful scripts
+## Testing, explainability and other useful scripts
 Several other scripts are provided for testing, black-box testing, saving images with applied attacks, explainability.
 To run most scripts you can use the same configuration files used for training (they contain the information for testing as well).

 -```test_w_malafide_validation_only.py``` - testing for white-box settings;